cloudbuilderspa/CloudNativeGuardiansKCSA/sections/1_Overview of Cloud Native Security/5_Artifact_Repository_and_Image_Security_en.md

+---
+layout: default
+title: "Artifact Repository & Image Security"
+parent: "1.
+Overview of Cloud Native Security"
+nav_order: 5
+permalink: /sections/overview-cloud-native-security/artifact-image-security/
+---
 # Artifact Repository and Image Security

-## English
+Key aspects of securing artifact repositories and container images include:

-Ensure that container image repositories are protected and regularly scanned for vulnerabilities.
+*   **Repository Protection:** Ensure that container image repositories (artifact repositories) are adequately protected with strong access controls.
+*   **Vulnerability Scanning:** Regularly scan images within repositories for known vulnerabilities.

-Digital Signatures: Use digital signatures to ensure the integrity and authenticity of the images before deployment.
+*   **Digital Signatures:** Utilize digital signatures to verify the integrity and authenticity of container images before they are deployed to the cluster.
+This helps ensure that images have not been tampered with and originate from a trusted source.

-## Spanish

-Repositorios de Artefactos: Asegurar que los repositorios de imágenes de contenedores están protegidos y se escanean regularmente en busca de vulnerabilidades.

-Firmas Digitales: Uso de firmas digitales para garantizar la integridad y autenticidad de las imágenes antes de su despliegue.